Attention-Deficit/Hyperactivity Disorder (ADHD)

 According to the Centers for Disease Control and Prevention, the subtypes of ADHD are:

-• Predominantly impulsive/hyperactive ADHD: Symptoms of this type typically include hyperactivity, fidgeting or trouble sitting still, abundant energy, impatience, a tendency to be easily bored, trouble listening to directions, recklessness, and impulsive choices that seem like “careless mistakes”.
+- Predominantly impulsive/hyperactive ADHD: Symptoms of this type typically include hyperactivity, fidgeting or trouble sitting still, abundant energy, impatience, a tendency to become easily bored, trouble listening to directions, recklessness, and impulsive choices that seem like “careless mistakes”.
+These subtypes need a link to be more transparent.

 Just as people grow and change over time, symptoms of ADHD, presentation, and coping strategies can change over time as well.